-When comparing colors of the planets in our solar system, it is without a doubt that the natural site of Bozzhyra and its surrounding landscape on the Ustyurt Plateau has a very similar terrain like that of the planet Uranus; through a telescope Uranus is seen as a sky-blue planet, the blue color is a result of red beam absorption by atmospheric methane.
+When comparing colors of the planets in our solar system, it is without a doubt that Bozjyra (also spelled as Boszhira) and its surrounding landscape on the Ustyurt Plateau has a very similar terrain like that of the planet Uranus.
+Through a telescope Uranus is seen as a sky-blue planet, the blue color is a result of red beam absorption by atmospheric methane.
 With its distant location from the sun, the planet receives 140 times less of the sun’s energy and 400 times less of the sunlight than what our earth receives.
 That is why the temperature on Uranus’ surface is unbelievably low, dipping down to minus 208 to 212 degrees Celsius.
 This is why this great blue planet is known as the Icy Giant.

-On Ustyurt Plateau in the Mangistau region you won’t feel any of this minus 208 degrees of icy cold except crosswinds that blow from every angle; but visually you will definitely notice the similarities between these two.
-Actually, Bozzhyra in Kazakh means Grey Blue Earth (lacuna), and in the daytime it looks like it is in a grey blue haze.
+On Ustyurt Plateau in the Mangystau Province you won’t feel any of this minus 208 degrees of icy cold except crosswinds that blow from every angle; but visually you will definitely notice the similarities between these two.
+Actually, Bozjyra in Kazakh means Grey Blue Earth (lacuna), and in the daytime it looks like it is in a grey blue haze.

-On your way from Aktau to Bozzhyra you will encounter another strange and interesting “alien like object.”
+On your way from Aktau to Bozjyra you will encounter another strange and interesting “alien-like object.”
 This is the lost mountain of Bokty, standing at a 160 meters high, this symmetrical mountain from various angles some say looks like a trapeze while other may say a triangle.
-There are 37 kilometers between Bokty and Bozzhyra (and 298 kilometers between Aktau and Bozzhyra).
+There are 37 kilometers between Bokty and Bozjyra (and 298 kilometers between Aktau and Bozjyra).